domcorbex/xiphos-cmake/README.md

-# Xiphos CMake based buildsystem
+# Xiphos Temp repository to test CMake buildsystem

-This files describes Xiphos's CMake based buildsystem.
+This files describes Xiphos's port to CMake based buildsystem.
 CMake is a cross-platform tool for generating makefiles (as well as project files used by IDEs).

 The current version of the buildsystem is capable of building and packaging Xiphos for the following platforms: